Sparkling saddle loops of vector fields on surfaces: Proof of Theorem

 \subsection{Germs of bifurcation diagrams}

-For a family from the set~$\F_{k, M}$, the germs of bifurcation diagrams at parameter values that correspond to vector fields with separatrix loops for the saddle~$P$ are all equivalent and have the structure described above in Remark~\ref{rem:struct}.
-However, for two families taken from the sets~$\F_{k, M}$ and~$\F_{j, M}$, $k \ne j$, these germs are not equivalent; they are distinguished by the number of isolated points in the gaps of the Cantor set.
-The same applies to germs at parameter values where the rotation number of the extended Poincar{\'e} map, which can still be defined for fields of our families, is irrational.
-Recall, however, that the equivalence of germs is established by a germ of homeomorphism that takes the selected point to the selected point, so this gives us another family of non-equivalent germs.
-This proves Theorem~\ref{thm:diag} modulo Proposition~\ref{prop:monot}.
+For a family from the set~$\F_{k, M}$, the germs of bifurcation diagrams at parameter values that correspond to vector fields with separatrix loops for the saddle~$P$ are all equivalent.
+These germs have the form of a germ of a Cantor set on one side of the critical parameter value with~$k$ points added into each gap.
+For two families taken from the sets~$\F_{k, M}$ and~$\F_{j, M}$, $k \ne j$, these germs are not equivalent; they are distinguished by the number of isolated points in the gaps of the Cantor set.
+This proves Theorem~\ref{thm:diag} modulo Proposition~\ref{prop:monot}. \begin{rem} The same applies to germs at parameter values where the rotation number of the extended Poincar{\'e} map is irrational.
+Recall, however, that the equivalence of germs is established by a germ of homeomorphism that takes the selected point to the selected point, so this formally gives us another countable family of non-equivalent germs.
+For a fixed $k$, the germs at different parameter values of this type are the same, since any point of a Cantor set that is not an endpoint of a gap can be taken to any other such point by a homeomorphism of $\RR$ that takes this Cantor set into itself. \end{rem}